-So, we have a testimony of Jesus Christ given to John by sending probably Gabriel the angel to warn what must take place.
-We are told that reading the prophecy will make mankind happy and pay attention to the message.
+So, we have a testimony of Jesus Christ given to John by sending probably Gabriel the angel to warn God's people what must take place.
+We are told that reading the prophecy will make each of us who read it happy and pay close attention to the message.

-Let me ask a rhetorical question.
-Is it possible to overemphasize the importance of the Olivet Discourse in its relationship to the Revelation of Jesus Christ?
-I think not, and His discourse featured in this essay is a roadmap of the future.
+Can we ever overemphasize the importance of the Olivet Discourse in its relationship to the Revelation of Jesus Christ?
+I think not, and His discourse featured in this essay is a roadmap for believers of the future.

 Even a casual person has an angst and senses something is about to happen that they cannot explain.
 It is not a favorite saying if you have children, grandchildren, girlfriend, good job or a million other reasons for the signs of the times emerging.
 I sincerely believe we are fast coming to a close as a civilization.

 A preposterous event when you think about it, but, it is true and sure to come.
 So antithetical to our connected society.
 I believe the Rapture ends the Church age and keys the beginning of the Tribulation that begins with the signing of a covenant between the Antichrist and Israel according to Daniel 9.27 and Daniel 13.

 The length of the gap between the Rapture and the start of God's wrath against those that do not believe according to scholars is as short as a matter of days all the way up to fifty years.

 For our discussion, we can shorten the period between the Rapture and the start of Tribulation to a period of one to three years in view of the numerous new signs that have come to light in just our lifetime.
 The economic impact alone has to be considered at the start of Tribulation according to many in academic studies.

 Israel in the land that is the single biggest events of the Bible which called her rebirth after 1,878 years.
 This event alone calmed many skeptics about the truth of the Bible’s prophecies.
 Here are some of the terms in the Bible used to describe the end times.